HTTP protocols, the request-response cycle, and status codes are fundamental concepts behind how the web works.

 Content-Length: 1256

-<!DOCTYPE html>...Pro tip: Use cURL for testing: curl -v https://example.com reveals the full cycle.
+<!DOCTYPE html>...Pro Tip: Use cURL for testing: curl -v https://example.com reveals the full cycle.

 HTTP Status Codes

-Status codes are three-digit numbers in HTTP responses signaling success, errors, or other outcomes.
 They guide developers and users—200 OK means success, while 404 Not Found prompts "page missing" messages.

 Defined by IETF standards (RFC 9110), codes are grouped into five classes for quick interpretation.